How to travel cheap and handle problems

 When the bus pulls off at the rest stop in the Berber mountains of Morocco, you will likely find a primitive toilet unlike any you’ve used in the USA.

 Doing your business in a homestay at Panama’s San Blas Islands might mean an outhouse that drops into the ocean.
+(Although we have read some of those island had to be evacuated in 2024 due to rising water.)

 In much of the world, you cannot flush the toilet paper.
 Sometimes we’ve had to burn our own paper.
 (And yes, we have a post for that, too.)